-Indian music is known for its complex use of microtones.
+Indian music is known for its complex use of microtones and ornamentation.
 But for notation and explanation, we divide an octave into 12 semitones.
 We use a movable scale, which means that your octave can start anywhere you like.
 Your starting point is the root of your octave, all the other notes are defined in relation to the root.
 Each of the 12 notes in the octave has a unique identity, given by S, r, R, g, G, m, M, P, d, D, n, N. Keyboard instruments make it very easy to visualize music, so if you have access to one, do make use of it.
 Pick any key on the keyboard as your root.
 Then play 12 consecutive keys in ascending order including both blacks and whites.
-The chromatic scale is not very pleasant to listen to, but it is a good way to learn all the notes in an octave.
+That would give you the chromatic scale, which is not very pleasant to listen to but is a good way to learn all the notes in an octave.

 The "Notation ID" column gives you the names of the notes as they are used in musical notation.
 With the exception of sa and pa, all the other notes (re, ga, ma, dha and ni) have two notation IDs each, one denoted by a small letter and one by a capital letter to distinguish between the two versions.
 Notice that the final sa in Table 1 is notated S', with an apostrophe after it.
 Notes in octaves below or above your basic octave are notated with apostrophes before or after them to show which octave they belong to.
-Here are a couple of ways to notate the keyboard, using C or A♭ as the keynote.
+Here are a couple of ways to notate the keyboard, one using C as the keynote and the other using A♭ as the keynote.

 In the video below, Pt.
 Venkatesh Kumar sings in sargam between 9:10 to 11:15 or so.